-Based on a review of the PAQ, F.3400, CP-18, medical and mental health documents and information from interviews with staff who perform the risk screening and medical and mental health care staff, this standard appears to require corrective action.
-The PAQ did not indicate the percent of those inmates who reported prior victimization were seen within fourteen days by medical or mental health.
+Based on a review of the PAQ, F.3400, CP-18, medical and mental health documents and information from interviews with staff who perform the risk screening and medical and mental health care staff the standard appears to require corrective action.
 The auditor requested a list of inmates who reported sexual victimization during the risk screening.
-The facility advised that they do not track this information and were unable to produce a list.
-Additionally, the auditor was unable to view the response to risk screening questions and information as the risk screening is not accessible to staff in order to keep information confidential.
-As such, the auditor was unable to identify any potential examples for this provision to review.
-The facility was unable to identify any inmates who reported sexual abuse during the risk screening and as such no interviews were conducted.
+The facility advised they have not had any inmates report prior sexual victimization during the risk screening.
+Further discussion with the